McCowan’s layup at buzzer lifts Fever to win over Liberty

 “I haven’t ever hit a game-winner before,” said the third pick in the draft, who finished with 11 points.
 “Not in AAU, high school or college.”

 Trailing by one after Tina Charles made two free throws with seven seconds left, Candice Dupree drove the lane and dished it off to McCowan, who laid it in just before the buzzer sounded.
-The officials did a quick video review confirming the basket counted.
+The officials did a quick video review and confirmed the basket counted.

 “I always tell her to keep her hands up,” Dupree said.
 “I yelled at her as I drove, ‘T’ your hands.”

-McCowan was part of one of the greatest game-winning shots when she was at Mississippi State when teammate Morgan William hit a 15-footer in overtime in the Final Four in 2017 to end UConn’s record 111-game winning streak.
+McCowan was part of one of the greatest game-winning shots at Mississippi State when teammate Morgan William hit a 15-footer in overtime at the 2017 Final Four to end UConn’s record 111-game winning streak.

-“This is definitely one of the top five I’ve been part of,” said McCowan said with a smile.
+“This is definitely one of the top five I’ve been part of,” said McCowan, with a smile.

 Tiffany Mitchell led Indiana with 22 points.
 Her free throw with 2:16 left in the game gave Indiana a 79-78 lead.
 Neither team could score until the final seven seconds.

-Tina Charles, who had 32 points and 12 rebounds, hit two free throws after she was fouled on a rebound with seven seconds remaining that gave New York a one-point lead.
+Charles, who finished with 32 points and 12 rebounds, hit two free throws after she was fouled on a rebound with seven seconds remaining that gave New York a one-point lead.

 The loss was the 14th in a row for the Liberty dating back to last season.
 Charles didn’t see this as a continuation of the streak from last year.